erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 system.
 + All entries in a column below a leading entry are zeros.

-A matrix is in reduced echelon form if additionally:
+A matrix is in its **reduced echelon form** if additionally:
 + All leading entries are 1.
 + Each leading 1 is the only non-zero entry in its column.

-When a matrix is in echelon form, we can solve the linear system by
+When a matrix is in an echelon form, we can solve the linear system by
 either:
 1. Directly using back substitution to simplify the list of equations and then solve for each variable.
 Solutions should be presented in the form of constants and free variables only.
-2. Further reducing the matrix to its reduced echelon form (where the solution for each variable is obvious).
+2. Further reducing the matrix to its reduced echelon form, where the solution for each variable is obvious i.e. fixed or represented in terms of free variables.

 <img src="../figures/linear_systems-echelon_solutions.svg" width="80%" style="display: block; margin: auto;" />

 **Note:** Linear systems with infinite solutions are easily identified in matrix form by the presence of at least one row which lacks a pivot column.
-Free variables correspond to variables without a positional leading edge or pivot column in the echelon form of the augmented matrix.
+Free variables correspond to variables without a pivot column in the echelon form of the augmented matrix.

 # Row reduction algorithmn